mellito/finsharktutorial/Command&Notes.md

   -- install Newtonsoft.json and mvc.nwstonsoftjson to the include work
   -- add the service in the addcontroller builder
   -- this for prevent looping cycles

+- datavalidation is the way to validate information coming from the frontend -- validate json information
+  -- Route Constrain is when you add specific type in to the rout in the controller Ex: [HttpDelete("{id:int}")] -- data validation annotation this one is when you validate information in to the class to make sure that we have the values that we want usually is done in dtos
+  -- to make sure that the validation are working need to use ModelState.IsValid is inherit from controlbase

+- toList trigger the database to bring bag de information
+- AsQueryable() delate the trigger to the sql database to manipulate it and used as you want

+- pagination help to speed of the search
+  -- skip(n) -> dont take n first elements of the array -- take(n) -> take the n first elements of the array -- combine make the pagination possible

+# AUTHENTICATION

+- jwt string of work that is need it to validate
+  -- header
+  -- payload
+  -- install : Microsoft.Extensions.Identity.Core, Microsoft.AspNetCore.identity.EntityFrameWorkCore,Microsoft.AspNetCore.Authentication.JwtBearer
+  -- need user model -> IdentityUser <- is the one that we can use -- let dbContext know that we are using identityUser this is done be change dbcontext in the class where you set the dbcontext for IdentityDbContext<UserModel>
+  -- need to add identity in the program
+  -- add authentication services and schemes
+  -- after all the configuration create a migration for the userIdentity

+- registration
+  -- userManager take care of the registration of the user with createAsync(user,"password")